Or an austere chorus endlessly bending the knee.

 And hold back volcanic cinders to move islands and spare sea creatures?

-And might I meet with my fellow muses in a marble amphitheater,
+And might I with my fellow muses meet in marble amphitheaters,

-There we shall choose our words from all the tongues of the world
+Might we choose our words from a thousand tongues

-For we have time to flesh out the stories the imagination longs to tell.
+With time aplenty to flesh out the stories imagination longs to tell?

 All dreams stopped short by adulthood, closed doors long barred or burned

-Now take flight and reopen, when to us that kingdom is given.
+Now take flight and reopen, when we pass beyond the veil.

 How my soul longs for that place where Wisdom is in us and with us.

-And we the rulers bend the knee, delighting in the discovery of eternity.
+And we rulers bend the knee, delighting in the discovery of eternity.

 "No eye has seen, no ear has heard,